KUL-RSDA/documentation/HPC/iRODs_and_Tier-1.md

 /kuleuven_tier1_pilot/trash/home/vsc31786/research-rsda/
 and can be recovered ... unless you deleted it with the -f option.

+## iRODs: Check storage usage
+to check storage use of a directory including subdirectories:
+$ iquest "select sum(DATA_SIZE) where COLL_NAME like '/kuleuven_tier1_pilot/home/research-rsda%'"

 ## Mounted directories on Tier-1
     $ /data/leuven
     $ /user/leuven